Benifyt logo

 The platform offers four primary unsecured funding products: business term loans with fixed monthly payments, business lines of credit for flexible access, merchant cash advances based on future sales, and MCA buyout loans designed to consolidate existing merchant cash advance debt.
 The company provides online calculators for term loans, lines of credit, and MCA payoffs to help business owners understand potential costs before applying.
 All funding options are marketed as unsecured, meaning they don't require collateral.

-Key limitations exist: the platform does not appear to be a direct lender but rather a lead aggregator or broker, meaning actual loan terms, rates, and approval odds depend entirely on matched lenders.
+Key limitations exist: the platform does not appear to be a direct lender but rather a lead aggregator or broker, meaning actual loan terms, rates, and eligibility fields depend entirely on matched lenders.
 The website makes broad eligibility claims but provides no specific information about approval rates, actual APRs, credit score minimums, or time-in-business requirements.
 Merchant cash advances and similar products typically carry significantly higher effective costs than traditional term loans, a distinction the marketing does not emphasize clearly.

 Services & Features